 Safety

-VSP contract laboratories are required to comply with ANSI standards for lens production.
-Effective 3/11/2020, certified safety eyewear is defined as lenses and frames that meet all of the following criteria (per ANSI Z87.1-2020 American National Standard Occupational and Educational Personal Eye and Face Protection Devices):
+VSP contract laboratories are required to comply with applicable ANSI standards for prescription eyewear production.
+Effective 3/11/2020, certified safety eyewear is defined as complete devices that meet or exceed all of the following criteria (per ANSI Z87.1-2020 American National Standard Occupational and Educational Personal Eye and Face Protection Devices).This does not include eyewear for Racquet Sports as covered by ASTM F08.57 or frames marked as such.

 Prescription Lenses

-There are two categories of lenses in the new standard: Standard Safety and Impact-rated Safety.
+There are two categories of Rx devices in the 2020 Z87.1 standard: Standard Safety and Impact-rated Safety, both require compliance testing.

-• Standard Safety Non-Plano Lenses: Shall be 3.00 mm minimum thickness except those lenses having a plus power of 3.00D or greater shall have a minimum thickness of 2.5mm.
+• Standard Safety Prescription Lenses: Shall be 3.0mm minimum thickness except those lenses having a plus power of 3.0D or greater in any meridian, which are allowed to have a minimum edge thickness of 2.5mm.

-• Impact-rated Safety Non-Plano Lenses: Shall not be less than 2 mm thick at their thinnest point.
+• Impact-rated Safety Prescription Lenses: Shall not be less than 2.0mm thick at their thinnest point when made in whole by a certified laboratory.

 Lens Markings